What are performance phrases, and when can you use them?

 The following are some performance phrases to challenge dysfunctional leadership styles:

-- “Tends to micromanage which can prevent others from expressing their ideas”
+- ‘Tends to micromanage, which can prevent others from expressing their ideas.’

-- “Fails to show appreciation and recognise achievements of team members”
+- ‘Fails to show appreciation and recognise achievements of team members.’

-- “Doesn’t provide opportunities for direct reports to take on more responsibility”
+- ‘Doesn’t provide opportunities for direct reports to take on more responsibility.’

 Attitude

-A positive attitude in the workplace creates a happy work environment for all.
-It motivates others to perform at their full potential.
-In a performance review, it’s important to support employees with an inspirational attitude and challenge those who create toxic work relationships.
+In a performance review, it can often be important to support employees with an inspirational attitude and challenge those who create toxic work relationships.
 Here are some examples of performance review phrases that highlight their strengths and weaknesses in this area:

 Positives